Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 - Your current method of communication and its effectiveness

-- Your ability to follow commands
+- Your ability to follow directions and commands

 - Your ability to respond to yes or no questions